SpongePowered/SpongeDocs/source/plugin/event/causes.rst

 To see the current cause, call :javadoc:`CauseStackManager#getCurrentCause()`.
 You may notice that your plugin's :javadoc:`PluginContainer` is already in the returned ``Cause``, as plugins are one of the objects tracked by the manager.
-Using the ``CauseStackManager`` for creating causes removes the need for boilerplate-like code where you supply objects like your plugin container, you can concentrate on adding your own causes.
+Using the ``CauseStackManager`` for creating causes removes the need for boilerplate-like code where you supply objects like your plugin container, so that you can concentrate on adding your own causes.

 Before adding your own causes, you should push a cause stack frame to the manager.
 Adding a frame acts as a saved state, when you are done with your causes, the removal of the frame returns the manager to